jrlmx/sourdough/README.md

 ## Customizing

-One advantage to this approach is that any file you add to the ./stubs directory will be copied into the project root in the same directory structure as the stubs.
+One benefit of this approach is that any file placed in the ./stubs directory will be copied to the project root, preserving the same directory structure.
+However, be aware that this process will MERCILESSLY overwrite existing files in your project folder without warning, so proceed with caution.

 ## Installation